MasterKun94/stateeasy/docs/persistent-en.md

+# StateEasy Persistent

-# StateEasy: Reactive State Management and Persistence Tool
+Reactive State Management and Persistence Tool

+## Introduction

-StateEasy is an asynchronous, reactive state management and persistence tool designed to simplify state handling in applications.
+StateEasy Persistent is an asynchronous, reactive state management and persistence tool designed to simplify state handling in applications.
 By customizing the `StateDef` and `EventSourceStateDef` interfaces, users can flexibly define their own logic for state updates and persistence strategies.
 This project offers a comprehensive mechanism for initializing, updating, querying, and persisting states, supporting an event-driven design pattern.

 ## Features